 Make sure you’re comfortable and maybe take a minute to look at some pictures of your little one babe.
 You can also try massaging your breast towards the areola before starting and repeat half way through the pumping session to optimize output.

 Being efficient with your at-work pumping sessions will also help you relax and ease any tension amidst your busy day.
 Know how to work your breast pump (read the user manual!).
 And try pumping with the help of a hands free bra so you can read a book or even keep those emails flying – no one will know you’re taking care of business from the lactation room.

 Choose a breastfeeding friendly caregiver

 While you’re bringing home the bacon, make sure your caregiver is onboard with your carefully thought out breastfeeding plan.
 Don’t be afraid to be very specific about your feeding preferences and techniques.
 Provide clear instructions for preparing and giving bottles of your pumped milk, and encourage your baby’s caregiver to learn your baby’s hunger and satiety cues to follow her lead.

 You’re going to be one busy mama juggling work and baby.
 It’s important to keep yourself well-fed and hydrated throughout the day.
 Pack or buy lunches that are easy to eat while you pump and keep nutritious snacks on hand like fresh fruit, sliced vegetables, and trail mix.
 Carry a water bottle with you to remind yourself to drink and definitely sit down with a full glass each time you pump.

 Surround yourself with a supportive network

 Is anyone else at your office breastfeeding?
 Start a pumping circle!
 Be in touch with friends who breastfed after returning to work for tips and advice.
-If you’re feeling even a little overwhelmed or struggling to continue breastfeeding, reach out to a Happy Family Coach.
+If you’re feeling even a little overwhelmed or struggling to continue breastfeeding, reach out to the Happy Mama Mentors.
 You can also contact your hospital or birthing center to access additional lactation support.